JTCyberTech/Cybersecurity-Home-Labs/Tryhackme/CTF/The Greenholt Phish.md

 #

-Who is the owner of the Originating IP?
+Question 6: Who is the owner of the Originating IP?
 (Do not include the "." in your answer.)

 We will use https://lookup.icann.org/en/lookup to find the owner.